confluentinc/ksql/docs/faq.rst

 -  DELIMITED (e.g. comma-separated value)
 -  JSON
--  Avro (requires Confluent Schema Registry and ``ksql.schema.registry.url`` in the KSQL server configuration file, see :ref:`install_ksql-avro-schema`)
+-  Avro message values are supported.
+Avro keys are not yet supported.
+Requires |sr| and ``ksql.schema.registry.url`` in the KSQL server configuration file.
+For more information, see :ref:`install_ksql-avro-schema`.

 ====================================
 Is KSQL fully compliant to ANSI SQL?